Ten-Day Vipassana Retreat

 USE OF FEES

-Your fees for the retreat will be used to pay for: rental of Blue Sky Retreat Center and attached expenses; other general retreat expenses; a retreat cook; a small stipend for the retreat manager; a small parsonage to the teacher to help cover ongoing home expenses for the duration of the retreat; teacher, cook, and manager transportation.
+Your fees for the retreat will be used to pay for: rental of the Lodge and attached expenses; other general retreat expenses; a retreat cook; a small stipend for the retreat manager; a small parsonage to the teacher to help cover ongoing home expenses for the duration of the retreat; teacher, cook, and manager transportation.
 As you well know, transportation and rental costs have increased over the past 2 years.
 We have done our best to keep the retreat fees as low as possible without jeopardizing our and our teachers’ financial health and well-being.
 Thank you for your understanding!

 DANA, an ancient Pali word meaning generosity, giving, or gift, is central to the 2,600-year-old tradition of Buddhism.
 The teachings of the Buddha are held to be beyond any price and have been offered freely since the time of the Buddha.
 This retreat is offered in that same spirit.